Wilfred/flymake-jshint.el/README.md

 ## Changelog

+v2.2 -- Reverted to creating temporary files in a temporary directory, to avoid problems with file watches (see issues #1 and #2).

 v2.1 -- We now create temporary files in the same directory as the source file, so jshint can see .jshintrc configuration files.